Elevate your design and manufacturing processes with Autodesk Fusion

 Machining hardened materials creates a different type of chip than other metals.
 Hardened materials may ultimately be stronger, but are generally more brittle and difficult to machine.

 Finishing operations then call for careful stepovers since a specific surface finish is required.
-Techniques like raster passes–which makes the cutter intersect with vertical parallel planes that were created during the roughing process–are often used to get the high-quality, precise surface finishes needed.
+Techniques like raster passes–which make the cutter intersect with vertical parallel planes that were created during the roughing process–are often used to get the high-quality, precise surface finishes needed.

 Now dealing with a combination of hardened material and a finishing process, using a variety of tooling operations proves the best way to get the desired surface finish.